Shalom Auslander: Prose work

-Aulander's next novel, Mother for Dinner, tells the story of a family of assimilated Cannibal-Americans tasked with consuming (as is their tradition) their deceased mother's body.
-It was named a Best Novel of the Year by both The Sunday Times and The Economist.
+Auslander's next novel, Mother for Dinner, tells the story of a family of assimilated Cannibal-Americans tasked with consuming (as is their tradition) their deceased mother's body.
+Both The Sunday Times and The Economist named it a Best Novel of the Year.
 Publishers Weekly called it a "riotous dissection of cultural formation" and Booklist called it a "brilliant satire on tribalism".
 In the Wall Street Journal, Sam Sacks wrote: "Everyone has different ideas about what's funny, and for me, the gold standard is dark Jewish humor—the more masochistic and taboo, the better.
 This sort of joking is scarce today—cultural homogenization and the current moral panic over giving offense have turned it into something like samizdat—but at least we have Shalom Auslander."
 In the UK, the book received unanimous praise, with critic Stuart Kelly calling it a "work of genius".
 Its omission from the Booker Longlist prompted an op-ed in The Times to ask, "But why no Mother for Dinner by Shalom Auslander, which is funny, in bad taste and a satire of identity politics?"